Gorilla-Man: Powers and abilities

 As Gorilla-Man, Kenneth Hale possesses the body of a mountain gorilla, while retaining his normal human intelligence.
 He has access to various weapons with a preference for firearms.
 Even as a human, he is skilled at fighting.
 Hale also has been cursed with virtual immortality and maintained the same level of physical prowess over decades.

 The Arthur Nagan version of Gorilla-Man is an experienced transplant surgeon and inventor.
 His large gorilla body possesses immense physical attributes.

 The Franz Radzik version of Gorilla-Man has similar powers as the other two, but it left him unable to speak.

 Other versions

 In an alternate Earth that appears in Avengers Forever #4–5, a similar version of Hale as Gorilla-Man appeared in the Avengers of the 1950s.
 Their timeline was destroyed by Immortus.

-On Earth-O-Men, Ken Hale appears as the Gorilla-Man on an Earth dominated by the aliens the Skrulls.
+On Earth-O-Men, Ken Hale appears as the Gorilla-Man on an Earth dominated by the Skrulls.